roytang/blog/content/replies/2010/09/c10agf1/index.md

 - magicTCG
 ---

 You're welcome.
-I think it's happened to me twice now that I got free wins at a prerelease due to my opponent using the promo card.\n\nActually, if you get a non-promo Wurmcoil Engine, you should almost certainly play it, no matter what deck you have. :D
+I think it's happened to me twice now that I got free wins at a prerelease due to my opponent using the promo card.

+Actually, if you get a non-promo Wurmcoil Engine, you should almost certainly play it, no matter what deck you have. :D